cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP1.md

    1. You must use Kernel Linked List to implement the list and add/remove/iteration functionalities. (interfaces defined in `linux/list.h`) (**10%**)
    2. You must use the Kernel Timer to implement the periodic update functionality. (interfaces defined in `linux/timer.h`) (**10%**)
    3. You must use the Two-Halves Approach to handle the timer interrupt, and implement it using Kernel Workqueue.
 Which means when your timer is fired, you timer callback function should use Kernel Workqueue to schedule an user time update work (Top-Half).
-The user time update work should, when exiting the Workqueue, iterate the registered process list and update the user time (Bottom-Half). (interfaces defined in `linux/workqueue.h`) (**10%**)
+The user time update work should, when exiting the Workqueue, iterate the registered process list and update the user time (Bottom-Half). (interfaces defined in `linux/workqueue.h`) (**5%**)
-   4. You must use Kernel Mutexes to protect your process list from any race condition. (interfaces defined in `linux/mutex.h`) (**10%**)
+   4. You must use Kernel Mutexes to protect your process list from any race condition. (interfaces defined in `linux/mutex.h`) (**5%**)
    5. You must use Kernel Slab Allocator to allocate and free memory. (interfaces defined in `linux/slab.h`) (**5%**)
-   6. It is acceptable for your work function to be scheduled even if there are no registered processes.
+   6. Your kernel module should be able to detect the liveness of processes and remove dead/exited processes from the registered process list. (**5%**)

-6. Your kernel module should be able to detect the liveness of processes and remove dead/exited processes from the registered process list. (**10%**)
+   7. It is acceptable for your work function to be scheduled even if there are no registered processes.

-7. Your kernel module should be able to release all the resources it acquired and exit gracefully when being unloaded.  (**10%**)
+6. Your kernel module should be able to release all the resources it acquired and exit gracefully when being unloaded.  (**10%**)

-8. Your code is well commented, readable, warning-free, has a completed README file, and follows software engineering principles. (**10%**)
+7. Your code is well commented, readable, warning-free, has a completed README file, and follows software engineering principles. (**10%**)

-9. Your user-space program can register itself using the Proc file exposed by your kernel module.
-It should spend about 10-15 second on some calculations, read the Proc file and print the content it read, and then exit. (**5%**)
+8. Your user-space program can register itself using the Proc file exposed by your kernel module.
+It should spend about 10-15 second on some calculations, read the Proc file and print the content it read, and then exit. (**10%**)

 # Implementation Challenges